sbn-psi/sip-operations/README.md

 ## Overview

 These are tools that are used to generate delta-sips that are easier for the NSSDCA to process.
 This takes a SIP directory and removes all of the files that were present in a previous version of a SIP.
+There is special handling for bundle and collection products:

+* A bundle product is always included, since this is necessary for NSSDCA, and CSS is designed so that the bundle version does not increment.
+* Only the latest version of a collection is included if there are multiple collections in a submisson.
+This reduces the number of redundant products that NSSDCA needs to ingest.

 ## Usage